Treatment for baldness: 3 real-life stories

 EVOLUTION OBSERVED

-After 3 weeks, the dandruff has disappearedthe fall has already been significantly reduced.
-After 4 months, hair loss had stabilised at around 15 hairs per day and the regrowth to the expected results.
-To reinforce the results obtained, Gabriel continued the treatments at the same pace for a further 4 months to ensure that the hair took root even more firmly.
-Today, 4 years later, Gabriel continues to maintain his hair, but only twice a week. and He now only comes to the Centre twice a year for check-ups and to renew his programme.
-The new growth compensates well for the hair loss.
+After 3 weeks, the dandruff had disappeared and hair loss had already reduced significantly.
+After 4 months, hair loss had stabilised at around 15 hairs a day, and the expected regrowth had set in.
+To reinforce the results obtained, Gabriel continued the treatments at the same pace for a further 4 months to ensure that the hair was better anchored.
+Today, 4 years later, Gabriel continues to maintain his hair, but only twice a week, and only comes to the Centre twice a year for check-ups and to renew his programme.
+The new growth compensates well for the hair that has fallen out.
 If he remains vigilant and assiduous, he will avoid galloping baldness and will be able to keep most of his remaining hair without the need for a transplant.

 Treatment for baldness: 3 real-life stories 1